chacharin/noetic_arduino_firmata/README.md

     catkin_make
     ```

-3. **Python 3**: This package is compatible with Python 3.
+4. **Python 3**: This package is compatible with Python 3.
 Ensure that Python 3 is installed on your system.

-4. **Arduino Board**: You will need a compatible Arduino UNO board.
+5. **Arduino UNO Board**: You will need a compatible Arduino UNO board.

-5. **USB Cable**: Ensure that you have a USB cable to connect the Arduino board to your computer.
+6. **USB Cable**: Ensure that you have a USB cable to connect the Arduino board to your computer.

-6. **VirtualBox Users (if applicable)**: If you are using Ubuntu in a VirtualBox environment, be aware of potential USB connection issues.

-Refer to the **Troubleshooting** section at the end of this guide for solutions to avoid system freezes.
-7.**Arduino IDE & Firmata**: Install the [Arduino IDE](https://www.arduino.cc/en/software) and upload the **StandardFirmata** sketch to your Arduino board.
+7. **Arduino IDE & Firmata**: Install the [Arduino IDE](https://www.arduino.cc/en/software) and upload the **StandardFirmata** sketch to your Arduino board.
 You can find the StandardFirmata sketch in the Arduino IDE under:
    `File > Examples > Firmata > StandardFirmata`.